Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Data analysis for inclusive production

 \subsection{Photonic electron subtraction}

-Photonic electrons come from 2-body $\gamma$ conversions ($\gamma \rightarrow e^+e^-$) and 3-body Dalitz decays of $\pi^0$ and $\eta$ mesons ($\pi^0/ \eta \rightarrow e^+e^-\gamma$).
-Each electron among the inclusive electron candidates (tagged electron) is paired with an oppositely charged track (partner electron) in the TPC in the same event to reconstruct their photonic parent, $\gamma$, $\pi^0$, or $\eta$.
+Photonic electrons arise from 2-body $\gamma$ conversions ($\gamma \rightarrow e^+e^-$) and 3-body Dalitz decays of $\pi^0$ and $\eta$ mesons ($\pi^0/ \eta \rightarrow e^+e^-\gamma$).
+Electrons among the inclusive electron sample, referred to as the tagged electrons in the following, are paired with oppositely charged tracks (partner electrons) in the TPC in the same event to reconstruct the invariant mass of their photonic parent, $\gamma$, $\pi^0$, or $\eta$.
 Such pairs are called unlike-sign (US) pairs.
-Unless specified otherwise, $\pt$ referred for electron pairs is that of the tagged electrons.
-A looser set of identification and quality cuts ($|\eta|<$ 1, at least 15 TPC hits and $\pt>$ 0.3 GeV/$c$) are applied to select partner electrons, in order to enhance the chance of finding photonic electrons.
-No $\nse$ and BEMC $p/E$ cuts are applied to the partner electrons.
-In addition, a maximum 1.0 cm DCA between two helical-shaped electron tracks is required to ensure partner tracks have the same origin.
-In the STAR detector, the primary momentum of a track is calculated with the assumption that every track originates from the primary vertex and the primary vertex should be part of the track trajectory.
-However, since photon conversions mostly take place in detector materials, typically away from the primary collision vertex, such a primary vertex requirement would thus introduce bias in the reconstruction of photonic parents.
-Instead, the so-called global track momentum, which is calculated without including the primary vertex as part of the track trajectory, is used in the photonic reconstruction.
+Unless specified otherwise, the $\pt$ assigned to an electron pair is that of its tagged electron.
+A looser set of quality cuts ($|\eta|< 1$, at least 15 TPC hits used for track reconstruction and $\pt> 0.3\, \rm GeV/c$), compared to the tagged electrons, is applied to select partner electrons, in order to enhance the probability of finding them.
+No $\nse$ or BEMC $p/E$ cuts are applied to the partner electrons since the invariant mass cut alone is sufficient to identify photonic electrons.
+One complication is that the primary momentum of a track, used for an electron candidate so far, is calculated with the assumption it originates from the primary vertex, and thus the primary vertex is included in the track trajectory.
+However, since photon conversions mostly take place in detector material away from the primary vertex, using the track momentum determined including the primary vertex will bias the reconstruction of photonic parents.
+Instead, the so-called global track momentum, which is calculated without including the primary vertex, is used.
+In order to ensure that a partner electron has the same origin as the tagged electron, a maximum DCA of 1.0 cm between two electron tracks is required.